Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

-The area chart to left indicates the Wisconsin statewide injuries and total crashes (from 0 to 35,000) on the vertical axis on the left side while fatalities are on the vertical axis on the right side.
-The horizontal axis indicates the years from 1976-2008.
+The chart to the left indicates the Wisconsin statewide injuries and total crashes (from 0 to 30,000) on the vertical axis on the left side while fatalities are on the vertical axis on the right side.
+The horizontal axis indicates the years from 1976-2012.
 Alcohol related crashes, injuries and fatalities are compared using three separate graphics within the one chart.
 Trends, increases or reductions in the three areas are apparent when comparing.

-The number and rate of alcohol-related crashes has increased very slightly over the past five years in Wisconsin, yet alcohol remains the single greatest driver contributing cause of fatal crashes.
+The number and rate of alcohol-related crashes has decreased over the past five years in Wisconsin, yet alcohol remains the single greatest driver contributing cause of fatal crashes.

 Questions about the content of this page:

 Colette Brown, Colette.firstname.lastname@example.org